 Commissioned officers, serving as engineers or scientists, may receive a continuation pay for extending their service commitment.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 16.

 Foreign Duty Pay

-Military members embarked on a ship are authorized sea pay, ranging in amounts from $50.00 per month to $620 per month.
-The amount of entitlement is based on rank and number of years of logged sea-duty.
-Additional amounts may also be awarded to personnel who have been embarked on a vessel for over 36 consecutive months.
+Military members embarked on a ship are authorized sea pay, ranging in amounts from $50 per month to $620 per month.
+The amount of entitlement is based on rank and number of years of logged sea duty.
+Additional amounts may also be awarded to personnel who have been embarked on a vessel for more than 36 consecutive months.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 18.

 Foreign Language Proficiency Pay